quantumlib/OpenFermion/README.rst

   python -m pip install --pre --user openfermion

+One should then install the OpenFermion plugins (see below).
+For a particularly robust method of installing OpenFermion together with select plugins, we have provided a Docker image (basically a virtual environment configured with the OpenFermion software installed correctly).
+See the docker folder of this repository for instructions.

 For further information about how to get started please see `intro <http://openfermion.readthedocs.io/en/latest/intro.html>`__ and  `code examples <http://openfermion.readthedocs.io/en/latest/examples.html>`__.
 Also take a look at the the ipython notebook demo in the examples folder of this repository as well as our detailed `code documentation <http://openfermion.readthedocs.io/en/latest/openfermion.html>`__.

 Plugins